strangerstudios/pmpro-user-pages/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-user-pages/issues

 == Changelog ==
+= .3 =
+* Added a redirect away from the parent page for non-admins and a list of user pages for admins
+* Fixed bug where incorrect URL might show up on the confirmation page.
+* Added pmpro_user_page_postdata and pmpro_user_page_purchase_postdata to adjust the user pages that are created at checkout.

 = .2 =
 * Added pre_get_posts filter to keep user pages out of searches, etc.
 * The main user page will now show a list of sub pages.